HasmeetKaur/music-api/readme.md

 2. Clone this repository by typing the following command into your terminal: git clone git@github.com:HasmeetKaur/music-api.git
 3. You can access the endpoints via an API platform such as Postman or through the browser at https://localhost:8080/{endpoint}
+4. You can access the SQL tables on Postico after typing the following command into your terminal:
+    Createdb music_api

 ## **Project Structure:**
 This project is structured as below.